 When the remote sensors and the GIS meet.

-It's an interesting interview with Rolf Schaeppi, vice president of European operations at ITT.
+It's an interesting interview with Rolf Schaeppi, ITT vice president of European operations.
 The interview is conducted by Eric Van Rees himself, who initially asks for a brief historical review of ENVI, but as the questions progress, topics such as:

 - The integration of ENVI EX with ArcGIS, which facilitates the interaction between both platforms, being able to take advantage of the specialties and without losing things along the way, such as styles and symbols.